-If you have questions regarding how your estate will be taxed, consult with our team today.
+If you have questions regarding how your estate will be taxed, consult with our Denver estate tax attorneys today.
 We have been serving the needs of Arvada-area residents for more than 21 years.

 Increased “Gift Card” Exemption

 Even if you exceed the $14,000 amount, there may be little or no effect on your tax situation because the amount everyone can transfer free of gift or estate tax has been increased to $5.43 million and pegged to inflation.
-In our firm we used to call this the “coupon amount” but now we are referring to it as the “gift card.”
+Our estate tax attorneys used to call this the “coupon amount” but now we are referring to it as the “gift card.”
 We use this analogy because this exemption amount is used up dollar for dollar each time you make a gift that exceeds the “under the radar” amount.